reybok/dotfiles_debian/README.md

 # Dotfiles

-These are my personnal dotfiles for my laptop which is running on [Debian stretch](https://wiki.debian.org/DebianStretch) and is using [i3wm](http://i3wm.org/).
+These are my personnal dotfiles for my desktop PC which is running on [Debian stretch](https://wiki.debian.org/DebianStretch) and is using [i3wm](http://i3wm.org/).

 ## Software